ArduPilot/ardupilot_wiki/dev/source/docs/porting.rst

 Next Steps
 ----------

 If you have gotten this far, congratulations you have ported ArduPilot to a new board!
-Please reach out to the other developers on the `ArduPilot/ChibiOS gitter channel <https://gitter.im/ArduPilot/ChibiOS>`__ to announce your success.
+Please reach out to the other developers on the `ArduPilot Discord Chat <https://ardupilot.org/discord>`__ to announce your success.

 For widely available boards it is very likely we will help you get the board on the official list of supported boards including automatic firmware builds, easy uploading through the ground stations and onto our wiki!
 In any case, we welcome new ports so please contact us.